-Natural England's policy for long term directions is that they should not be given for a period of more than 6 years.
-Therefore the original directions will be extended to May 20th 2024.
+Natural England's policy for long term directions is that they should not be given for a period of more than 6 years, therefore the original directions will be extended to April 20th 2029 us.
+Only the applicant can appeal against this decision.
+Details of any appeal will appear on the Planning Inspectorate's website at www.planningportal.gov.uk/planning/countryside/countryside/.